Meet our Team of Professional Organizers

-Sarah Buckwalter is a Certified Professional Organizer® with over 15 years of experience.
-In 2000, she founded Organizing Boston, the largest professional organizing business in New England and the 2014 winner of Best of Boston Home™, Best Professional Organizer.
+Sarah Buckwalter is a Certified Professional Organizer® with over 18 years of experience in home, move and office organization.
+In January of 2000, she founded Organizing Boston.
+Organizing Boston is the largest professional organizing firm in New England and was awarded Best of Boston Home™, Best Professional Organizer by Boston Magazine.

 Highly regarded and nationally recognized as an organizing industry expert, Sarah frequently lectures on organizing and business development.
 She has shared her organizing expertise in print and on dozens of news and television programs.
 Sarah has appeared several times on the hit television series, “Hoarding: Buried Alive” on TLC.

-With a desire to share her knowledge and expertise, Sarah developed Organizing U, an online organizing education platform.
-Organizing U offers on-demand courses and virtual organizing programs to help people learn how to get organized.
-Organizing U also offers training for Professional Organizers to help them achieve success.
+With a desire to help everyone get organized, Sarah developed an online organizing platform, Organizing U. Organizing U offers a professional organizer directory, online courses and virtual organizing programs to help people live more organized lives.
+Organizing U also offers training programs for Professional Organizers.

 Throughout Ann’s career, there was always some element of organization related to her job, but the one thing that she felt was missing was the ability to be able to help someone in a positive way.
 Pursuing a career in the field of professional organizing became a wonderful way to combine her talent for organization with her passion for helping people.